 Members of the College community who believe themselves to be affected adversely by this policy may initiate a complaint with the appropriate department chair.
-A complaint alleging that a department chair or an administrator has violated this policy may be filed with the Dean of Faculty or other appropriate College officer.
+A complaint alleging that a department chair or an administrator has violated this policy may be filed with the Chief Academic Officer or other appropriate College officer.
 Complaints should be filed within ten (10) calendar days of the time at which the complainant becomes aware of an alleged violation, but not more than one year after that violation.

 XV.
 Academic Faculty Misconduct

 Integrity in teaching and research requires that the faculty body pay careful attention to and resolve in an equitable manner allegations of misconduct concerning its members.